 A guppy staying at the top becomes more concerning if you notice:

-If your guppy is also refusing food, read this detailed guide on why guppies stop eating and how to fix it.
+If your guppy is also refusing food, read our detailed guide on why guppies stop eating and how to fix it.

 How to Help a Guppy Staying at the Top of the Tank

-If your guppies look sick start by improving tank conditions.
+If your guppy looks unwell, start by improving tank conditions:

 Most guppies improve quickly once water conditions stabilize.